zhiyi7/fastify-app/README.md

 ## Other features

-### Config object

-The config object passed to the default exported function can be accessed via `app.config`

 ### Request state

 By default, a `state` object will be registered to the request object by using `fastify.decorateRequest`.
 This behavior can be disabled by setting the `app.disableAddRequestState` to `true`.